• Skip to primary navigation

 I love an IPA with these tacos.
 Lamb shines with a malt-forward beer, but we also don’t want anything that’s too heavy to overpower our delicately flavored cucumber pico de gallo.
 An IPA brings enough malt to complement the lamb, but it also isn’t so heavily bodied that our cucumber pico de gallo gets lost.
 And you’ll love the way the hops play up the jalapeno in our cucumber salsa.

-And, of course, we’re talking about tacos here.
+And, of course, we're talking about tacos here.
 A margarita is never a bad idea when tacos are involved.
-Try my strawberry-kiwi margarita, jalapeno-mango margarita or classic margarita if you want to keep it simple.
+Try my cucumber-jalapeno margarita, strawberry-kiwi margarita, jalapeño-mango margarita or classic margarita if you want to keep it simple.
 My triple citrus tequila smash and spicy Mexican martini are also tasty options.

 Cheers!